-Learn how to roast garlic, what roasted garlic tastes like, and if cooked garlic is as healthy as raw garlic.
+Learn how to roast garlic and if cooked garlic is as healthy for you as raw garlic.
 You will be surprised, and you will LOVE this roasted garlic recipe!

 Garlic, the unassuming kitchen staple that comes from the onion family, has a long history of being used for its medicinal properties.